Wendy Hoffman, President

-After a long career in journalism and public relations, Wendy left the fog of San Francisco to settle in Sonoma three years ago.
-She joined Impact100 as a way to make new friends and get to know the community better.
-Her participation has led to her involvement in the Sonoma Valley Education Foundation, where she is a member of the board’s program committee.
-She’s an avid tennis player and plays on Sonoma’s team in a women’s three-county competitive league.
+After a long career in journalism and public relations, Wendy left the fog of San Francisco to settle in Sonoma five years ago.
+She joined Impact100 Sonoma as a way to get to know the community better.
+Her participation has led to her involvement in the Sonoma Valley Education Foundation, where she is a member of its board’s program committee.
+She’s an avid tennis player and plays on Sonoma’s team in a three-county competitive league.

 Hope Nisson, Events

 Hope was a flight attendant for 40 years, but still found time to volunteer as a fundraiser and event planner for nonprofits.
 Now retired, that role continues.
 Hope is a founding member of Impact100 Sonoma and joined the Board as Events Chair in 2014.
 She feels that Impact100 Sonoma supports her belief that Sonoma is a giving community and a special place to live.
 A Sonoma resident for 35 years, she also enjoys travel, playing golf, and being with friends and family.

 Originally from Virginia, Diana moved to the Bay Area in 1991 after graduating Duke with her MBA.
 She is a founding member of Impact100 Sonoma and has chaired or served on a grant review committee every year.
 She has held positions with numerous nonprofits, with most of her focus on environmental education organizations.
 She currently lives in Glen Ellen, where she built a rammed earth home in 2009.
 She and her husband are avid cyclists and XC skiers.